BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKConnectedComponentImage.md

-# ITK Connected Component Image Filter (ITKConnectedComponentImage)
+# ITK Connected Component Image Filter

 Label the objects in a binary image.